neutrinojs/neutrino/docs/packages/react-components/README.md

   - Pre-configured to support CSS Modules via `*.module.css` file extensions
   - Hot Module Replacement support including CSS
   - Tree-shaking to create smaller bundles
-  - Production-optimized bundles with Babel minification, easy chunking, and scope-hoisted modules for faster execution
+  - Production-optimized bundles with minification, easy chunking, and scope-hoisted modules for faster execution
   - Easily extensible to customize your project as needed

 **Important!
 This preset does not include babel-polyfill for size reasons.
 If you need